mmomtchev/Forez/README.md

 #### Maimed

-He loses a leg during a battle at Damietta in 1249 or 1250 and is captured by the Saracens.
-He is ransomed and has to return to Europe ([4], page 250 and [25], page 495).

-This statement is somewhat dubious since Damietta surrendered without a fight according to Eracles ([3], Eracles, book 34, chapter 1, 1248-1250).

-*!!check Joinville chronicles, he must be mentioned*
+He suffers a serious leg injury ([4], page 250 and [25] page 495) shortly shortly after the unopposed capture of Damietta in Egypt during the very first weeks of the crusade ([3], Eracles, book 34, chapter 1, 1248-1250 and [29], chapter 35).

+As the army is preparing to cross the Nile river, they are attacked by the Saracens.
+Count Guy V of Forez is a cavalry leader in the group of Count Charles I of Anjou, future king of Sicily.
+He leads a cavalry charge when he is unhorsed.
+He has to be carried back to the camp by the other knights ([29], chapter 42).
+Damietta is captured on June 4 1249, this incident happens a few weeks later.

+Unable to recover, he is forced to return immediately to France.

+His return trip to France is not documented.

 #### Marriage